Mmgfrog/100-days-of-code/log.md

 **Thoughts**: Whiteboard strategy is working.
 Plus good progress and info from Lynda.com course on HTML5 video and design

 **Link to work**: https://www.lynda.com/HTML-tutorials/Understanding-HTML5-video-formats/80781/85003-4.html

+##Day 84: March 23, 2017
+**Today's Progress**: Went through next few sections of MongoDB for Devs course, tested out mongod (working) and mongo (working).
+Left off on App Architecture Overview section.

+**Thoughts**: Glad I got through 54% of Lynda course yesterday.
+Will need to spend time this weekend.
+Honestly loving life right now, getting to do exercise, Mom, Starbucks, AND coding.
+God is so good and is really providing.

+**Link to work**: MongoDB University course 101P